 - the 30-day travel vignette in your passport

 - the letter confirming you have been granted a Tier 4 visa

-Once you have uploaded your documents, we will contact you about beginning the registration process online.
-This means it will be quicker to complete document checking when you arrive at the University.
+Once you have uploaded your documents, we will contact you about the next steps.

 If your fee status is Overseas but you are travelling on something other than a Tier 4 visa (like a UK or EU passport), we will contact you to tell you which documents to upload.